 I got my PhD in media studies from the University of Oslo in the Department of Media and Communiaction, in 2012.
 Before moving to Copenhagen, I was a Postdoctoral Fellow at the Department of Information Science and Media Studies, University of Bergen.
 During my PhD I was a Visting Scholar at the Department of Media, Culture and Communication, New York University, and a Visiting Researcher at the Infoscape Research Lab, Ryerson University.

-I recently successfully defended my PhD thesis entitled Programmed Sociality: A Software Studies Perspective on Social Networking Sites.
-My PhD thesis concerns the ways in which social media platforms have become central forces in the construction of sociality, developing an understand of how social networking software mediate and govern practices of everyday life.
+My PhD dissertation entitled Programmed Sociality: A Software Studies Perspective on Social Networking Sites concerns the ways in which social media platforms have become central forces in the construction of sociality, developing an understand of how social networking software mediate and govern practices of everyday life.
 Specifically, I’ve been looking at the ways in which the Facebook platform manages and produces the conditions for sociality through forms of algorithmic regulation and infrastructural structuration.
-My work was supervised by Anders Fagerjord and Geert Lovink, and the evaluation committee includes Wendy Hui Kyong Chun, Matthew Fuller and Gunnar Liestøl.
+My work was supervised by Anders Fagerjord and Geert Lovink, with my dissertation committee consisting of Wendy Hui Kyong Chun, Matthew Fuller and Gunnar Liestøl.

 I hold an MSc in Culture & Society from the London School of Economics and Political Science (LSE) and a BA in Culture and Communication from the University of Oslo and Art History from Lund University.
-Before proceeding with PhD studies, I worked as a research assistant in the Digital Media Group at the National Institute for Consumer Research (SIFO) and as a researcher on different digital media projects in the Department of Media and Communication.
+Before proceeding with PhD studies, I worked as a research assistant in the Digital Media Group at the National Institute for Consumer Research (SIFO).